 Virgin Islands, Here I Come

-I’m going on a trip to the Virgin Islands – December 24th to December 28th.
+After my most recent adventure at a private island rental I booked in Fiji, I decided to go on a trip to the Virgin Islands – December 24th to December 28th.
 I’m looking forward to the St. Thomas getaway.
 I’m going with a good friend for a much needed respite.
-We’re going to be on the US portion of the island, so no passport will be required.
+We’re going to be on the US portion of the island, so no passport will be required, but if you want to try fiji just like we did, then you should definitely check out this fiji resort.

 First up is Blackbeard’s Castle.
 This watchtower was originally named Skytsborg (Danish for Sky Tower, also known as Protection Tower) was built in 1679.
 According to legend, the infamous pirate Edward Teach, nicknamed Blackbeard, used the tower to watch for ships entering the harbor.
 It’s one of five historic landmarks in the Virgin Islands.